finnhambly/finnhambly.github.io/blog/alreadydigital.md

 What's even more dubious is claiming not only (1) that we live in the most important century, but (2) that this century is why our universe exists in the first place!
 It's a whole new level of narcissism.
 To help you assess whether this is just motivated reasoning, I'll give you some numbers.

 ## Filling out the formula for P(simulation | important)
 The probability that universes will want to simulate important things seems like it'll be high, but perhaps they'll mainly simulate things for entertainment or worthless market research.

-To craft a ratio of 'important':'not important' resource usage rates, let's look at how computing power is distributed.
+To craft a ratio of 'important':'not important' resource usage rates, let's look at how compute usage is distributed.
 In 2015, [global computing capacity](https://aiimpacts.org/global-computing-capacity/) was probably between $2 \times 10^{20}$ and $1.5 \times 10^{21}$ FLOP/s.
 (Some of this was presumably used for relatively important things, but let's just ignore that.)
 Responsible for a portion of that computing capacity was [the TOP500](https://www.top500.org/lists/top500/2015/06/) supercomputers — which tend to be used for pretty important things — and their total performance came to $3.61 \times 10^{18}$ FLOP/s, or 0.24–1.8% of the world's computational power.
 So, for simplicity, let's use 1% as a low-ball guess for the percentage of simulations deserving the label 'important':

 \nonumber{$$ P(important|sim) = 0.01 $$}